ameistad/haloy/README.md

 - **YAML/TOML**: Use `snake_case` (e.g., `acme_email`)
 - **JSON**: Use `camelCase` (e.g., `acmeEmail`)

+### Naming and Location
+You can name the file whatever you want and it can live anywhere as long as the cli tool haloy has access to it.
+It's often a good idea to keep it in your repo so it's version controlled.

+If you don't provide a path to the file name when running `haloy deploy` it will look for a haloy.yaml in the current directory.

 ### Configuration Options

 | Key | Type | Required | Description |